dreamcatcher-tech/network/Inbox/2024-04-18 1544 SILD DAO requirements.md

 We need to come up with a name - generative DAO.
 Basically putting the A into DAO.

 Daos are a proposal queue.
+Each proposal is a PR.

 If we set the bar at blockchain native AI, that foundation is hard to approach, whilst being completely transparent.